 I’ve personally never tried the ketogenic diet, and I have SO many questions!
 First, mainly “What is the Ketogenic Diet?”
 If you’re like me, you keep seeing the keto diet mentioned everywhere!
+I have so many questions- including how the Paleo diet and Keto diet differ!
 I’ve been tempted to try it, and now that I got the opportunity to interview Louise Hendon, the co-host of The Keto Summit and author of The Essential Keto Cookbook, now I’m definitely convinced to give it a go!
 If you have any additional questions I didn’t ask, feel free to ask in the comments and we’ll be sure to get back to you!

 There are many different definitions of a ketogenic diet.
 Personally, I think of it as a low carb version of Paleo.

 So, eat real whole foods that nourish you, but avoid the starchy tubers, the Paleo sugars like honey and maple syrup, and the sugary fruits like bananas.
 And instead add in more healthy fats, non-starchy vegetables, and good quality meats and fish.

 More technically, keto is a way of eating that helps to get your body into nutritional ketosis.
 This is a metabolic state where your body will use more ketones for energy rather than rely on glucose.

 Many people refer to this as burning fat rather than burning sugar.

 Originally, the ketogenic diet was found to help children control their epilepsy.
 But more recently, people are using it for weight loss, blood sugar control, and gaining mental clarity.

 There are also studies that suggest keto could help with diseases like brain cancer and Alzheimer’s.